01 of 08

 Check for Leaks

-If your toilet is leaking around the base, however, it likely means that the wax ring sealing the toilet horn to the drain opening has become old and compressed.
-In this case, you will need to remove the toilet and replace the wax ring.Continue to 4 of 8 below.
+Start the repair by confirming that your toilet is not leaking.
+Check carefully for water around the base of the toilet.
+If no water is present, you can proceed with the repair.
+But if there are signs of leaking around the base, it likely means that the wax ring sealing the toilet horn to the drain opening has become old and compressed.
+In this case, you must remove the toilet and replace the wax ring.Continue to 4 of 8 below.

 04 of 08